maxime-mrl/soundvibes/readme.md

 ## What is it?

-SoundVibes is a music streaming platform, using MERN stack.
+SoundVibes is a music streaming platform built using the MERN stack.

 ## Why?

-This is a scool project made entierly myself to learn React and have fun
+This is a solo project undertaken entirely by myself to learn React and have some fun.

 ## Table of Contents